-- 4 In the Servers list, click the name of the server to use. - 5 In the Analog tags list, specify the name of the tags to analyze.
+- 4. In the Servers list, click the name of the server to use. - 5.
+In the Analog tags list, specify the name of the tags to analyze.
 Click the ellipsis button to open the Tag Picker and browse for the tag.
-For more information, see Tag Picker on page 40.
+For more information, see Tag Picker.